i30817/rhdndat/README.rst

   -i              don't allow unrecognized roms to be added even if the patches
                   have a romhacking.net hack page, requires -d

-  -x              for all roms, store patched user.rom.md5, user.rom.crc32 and
+  -x              for all roms, store user.rom.md5, user.rom.crc32 and
                   user.rom.sha1 as extended attributes in the rom file, ignores -o, -m, -d, -i or -t, requires nothing but a rom but if a patch of the same name exists, it'll consider it a softpatch